Rangemaster Baseline Assessment Drill [2023]

 • One handed shooting, both dominant and non-dominant hand only

-• Reloading under a time restraint
+• Reloading under a time constraint

 • Accurate hits out to slightly medium distance